● Full Support

 Common Questions

-Yes, Canada currently has Y status for number portability, covering Wireless (and wireline) number portability; geographic limitations apply (LIR/POI model) in Canadian framework services.
+Yes, Canada currently has Y status for number portability, covering Wireless and wireline number portability (LIR-constrained) services.

-The maximum allowed service interruption is typically , with the total process usually taking .
+The maximum allowed service interruption is typically Typically < 60 mins for wireless ports, with the total process usually taking 3 hours for wireless-to-wireless (standard); mandated 2 business days.